 By: Kris Gerner

 As technology continues to evolve, the way consumers use technology evolves as well.
-Google is well known for staying ahead of the curb and changing along with it's user base.
-In order to keep up with the evolving digital landscape, Google updates it's search algorithms hundreds of times each year.
+Google is well known for staying ahead of the curve and changing along with it's user base.
+In order to keep up with the evolving digital landscape, Google updates its search algorithms hundreds of times each year.
 Over the past few years, these changes have been heavily focused on user experience.
 Google wants to make your experience on their website as positive as possible, and this means they want to find the best answers to your questions as fast as possible.
 One of the ways Google does this is through personalization.

 Going Incognito On Desktop